-If you find yourself in the terrible situation of having lost a loved one in a workplace accident in Virginia, please contact a workers’ compensation wrongful death lawyer at Kendall Law Office in Charlottesville, Harrisonburg, Winchester, Staunton, and Woodstock.
+If you find yourself in the terrible situation of having lost a loved one in a workplace accident in Virginia, please contact a workers’ compensation wrongful death lawyer at Kendall Law Firm in Charlottesville, Harrisonburg, Winchester, Staunton, and Woodstock.
 Attorney David Kendall knows Virginia’s workers’ compensation system and wrongful death laws.
 Our legal team knows how to obtain justice in the form of compensation to your family.

 Wrongful Death and Workers’ Compensation in Virginia

 Under the Virginia Workers’ Compensation Act, most employers in the state are required to provide workers’ compensation insurance coverage for their employees.
 Workers’ compensation insurance pays benefits when employees become injured or die because of job-related accidents or work-related diseases.

 Workers’ comp is no-fault insurance.
 An injured or ill worker or the surviving family members do not need to demonstrate that someone else is responsible for the employee’s injury or death to be eligible for compensation.
 However, in most cases, neither an injured worker nor the surviving family of a worker killed on the job is allowed to sue an employer for a workplace injury or death.

 However, some fatal accidents involve multiple companies or subcontractors working on the same job site.
 Other than the worker’s direct employers, any other business or individual connected to a workplace fatal accident or occupational illness may be held legally liable if their negligence led to a worker’s death or injury.
 Such third parties may include: